 Pretrial Diversion Programs and Alternatives

-Colorado offers pretrial diversion programs that let eligible defendants resolve domestic violence allegations without formal conviction.
+Some Colorado counties offer pretrial diversion programs that let eligible defendants resolve domestic violence allegations without formal conviction.
 These programs focus on rehabilitation through counseling, education, and community service rather than punishment.
 Early enrollment can avoid a criminal record and provide a path to case dismissal:

 Successful completion of diversion conditions typically leads to case dismissal, preserving your record and minimizing collateral consequences.
 Eligibility criteria vary by county, so consulting local court rules early assures you seize these opportunities before critical deadlines pass.